leesei/leesei.github.io/src/content/post/dev-testing.md

 const test = lab.test;

 experiment("getting started with hapi testing,", () => {
-  test("lab considers this test as TOOD and skips it");
+  test("lab considers this test as TODO and skips it");

   test("always succeeding :)", () => {});
 });